callstack/react-native-slider/README.md

 ## Contributors

 This module was extracted from `react-native` core.
-Please, refer to https://github.com/react-native-community/react-native-slider/graphs/contributors for the complete list of contributors.
+Please, refer to [contributors graph](https://github.com/react-native-community/react-native-slider/graphs/contributors) for the complete list of contributors.

 ---